SoCSTech/ohd-badger2040/README.md

 | Microcontroller | A CPU like device which is more speciallised for low power, low cost use cases
 | E-Ink Display | A display which uses charged ink particles to produce a display, doesn't require constant refreshing
 | Library | Prebuilt Python files that allow you to quickly implement functionality without having to do it yourself
+| Firmware | Low level software that controls what a computer does, loads before any form of Operating System